 If you have done some troubleshooting and the processor is all in good working order, you should contact your clinic and see if they want you to come in for a programming appointment.
 If you can tell your clinician some specific things that seem different – has something become too soft or too loud?
 Is there an environment or rehab exercise that you can list as an example? – this can greatly help to determine the next step.

-Explore the new Rehabilitation Resources section on our website and find out who needs hearing rehabilitation!
+Remember to explore the Rehabilitation Resources section on our on cochlear.com to find out more.

 1. Fu Q, Galvin J. Perceptual learning and auditory training in cochlear implant recipients.
 Trends Amplif.
 2007; 11:193–205.
 [PubMed: 17709574]